💡 Note: Before you start creating an affiliate strategy blog post, I advise you to learn or watch related content about it.

 Building your affiliate strategy what you should pay attention to?

-Your profile is generally the main information the affiliate bosses have to work within making an approval decision and they get dozens of applications a day to review, so your profile must help the affiliate bosses and staff to get quick access to all the information that they need to take action.
+Your profile is generally the main information the affiliate bosses have to work with making an approval decision and they get dozens of applications a day to review, so your profile must help the affiliate bosses and staff to get quick access to all the information that they need to take action.

 - Your site must be active because affiliate bosses can’t approve applications from sites that aren’t live.